Is the Rapture Pre- or Post-Trib?

 Notice it says, "The heavens must receive Jesus UNTIL the times of restitution of all things" -- sounds like the very close to the end to me...not pre-trib.
 The tribulation is not restitution.
 The wrath of God is restitution.
 The tribulation still gives people who have not taken the mark a chance to repent.

 Hebrews 9:27-28.
 This passage is about Jesus being our "High Priest".
 You can read this passage to get the context.
 It's not about how many times Jesus comes back, but I want you notice the repetition of the word 'once'.
 These verses also tie in the judgment, and the salvation of God's people together.
 It keeps saying once: he appeared once at the beginning to sacrifice himself.
 (Verses 25-26).
 Then it says people die once, then face judgment, (verse 27) like Jesus died once. (verses 28) And he will appear a second time to bring salvation.
 (Verse 28) That second time is a "once more", right?
 Since the first time he came to die for sin.
 The second time he comes to what?
 Bring salvation.
-Notice it doesn't say he'll come a second time to bring salvation and a third time for those who made it through the tribulation, then the judgment.
+Notice there is no verse that says he'll come a second time to bring salvation and a third time for those who made it through the tribulation, then the judgment.

 Revelation 4:1-2 Some say this passage is when the rapture happens.
 I'm not sure where they're getting that idea.
 Listen to this short video that explains the difference between a spiritual catching up, and a bodily catching up.